 4. Role and responsibilities

-Good governance requires clarity of roles and respect between those charged with responsibility for the leadership of their communities and those responsible for advice and the implementation of community board decisions.
+Good governance requires clarity of roles and respect between those charged with responsibility for the leadership of the Council and those responsible for advice and the implementation of Council decisions.
 The key roles are:

 4.1 Members